 Pros:

-- Behavioral Change: Early successes help build lasting habits.
+- Behavioral: Early success can build lasting habits.

 Cons:

-Best For: Those needing quick wins to stay motivated.
+Best For: Those who need fast wins to stay engaged.

 How the Debt Avalanche Works

-- Sort your debts from the highest interest rate to the lowest.
+- Sort debts from highest to lowest interest rate.

 - Pay minimums on all but the highest-rate debt.